ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/018-other-options.md

 #### Apply Camera Effects To Recorded Video Sources

-When recording isolated video for Camera A and Camera B, check this checkbox to include [Camera Effects](../010-camera-effects/) such as Green Screen backdrops and color adjustments in the recording.
+When recording isolated video for Camera A, Camera B, or Interview guests, check this checkbox to include [Camera Effects](../010-camera-effects/) such as Green Screen backdrops and color adjustments in the recording.
 Uncheck the checkbox to record directly from the camera source without any effects applied.

 #### Record Isolated Audio Tracks (Pro Only)